-We hear over and over again how important it is to take action.
-I think everyone knows that is a key to success.
+You hear over and over again how important it is to take action as an entrepreneur.

-What rarely gets enough attention is the concept of sustained action, or in particular how important your MINDSET is when it comes to sustaining action long term.
+What rarely gets enough attention is the concept of sustained action, or specifically how important your MINDSET is when it comes to sustaining action long term.

 Consistency and persistence are qualities most people are not born with.
 You have to develop these traits, especially if you want to master a skill that gives you a sustained advantage.